highmatch personality asssessment

 • Ask how they tend to handle situations when things aren’t moving as quickly as they expected them to move.
 Intense people want to make things move more quickly, so you’d expect them to take steps to force the issue rather than being patient and waiting for things to get moving.

-HighMatch provides interview questions tailored to each candidate.
-Each guide offers questions based on each person’s personality and skills, making it easy for you to ask thought-provoking questions.
+Berke includes interview guides tailored to each candidate.
+Each guide offers questions based candidate’s personality and skills, making it easy to ask thought-provoking questions.

-HighMatch directly measures Intensity, among six other core personality traits, as part of its core personality assessment provided through our Assess solution.
+Berke directly measures Intensity, among six other core personality traits, as part of its core assessment.

 That Job Profile is used to develop the scoring and weighting mechanism for the assessment, helping to identify whether the person is a high, medium, or low fit for the job.